Ola Electric

-Ola Electric Mobility is an Indian electric two-wheeler manufacturer, based in Bengaluru.
-Its manufacturing plant is located in Krishnagiri, Tamil Nadu, India.
+Ola Electric Mobility Limited is an Indian electric vehicle manufacturer headquartered in Bengaluru.
+Founded in 2017 by Bhavish Aggarwal, the company designs and manufactures electric two-wheelers, including the Ola S1 in three variants named Ola S1 Air, Ola S1X and S1 Pro.
+It has its manufacturing facility located in Krishnagiri, Tamil Nadu.

+The company also produces battery cells at its manufacturing facility in Tamil Nadu, which supplies energy storage solutions for its vehicles and other applications.
+As of 2023, the company led the electric scooter market in India, with a 30% share.
+It also plans to launch its electric motorcycle models in 2025.

 History

-2017-2019
+2017–2019

-Ola Electric was established in 2017 as a wholly-owned subsidiary of ANI Technologies, the parent entity of Ola Cabs.
+Ola Electric was established in 2017 as a wholly owned subsidiary of ANI Technologies, the parent entity of Ola Cabs.
 The company was started to reduce emission and fuel dependency of Ola's cabs, and shift to mass electric mobility; a pilot program was launched in Nagpur in May 2017 by setting up charging stations across the city and procuring electric cabs, e-buses, and e-rickshaws from OEM partners.
 In April 2018, it announced that it aims to have 1 million electric vehicles in its cab service by 2022.